Foundation Repair Houston

 Types Of Piering

-Depending on individual circumstances, one of several pier types can be used to lift a house with its foundation repair.
+One of several pier types can be used to lift a house with its foundation repair Houston,TX.

 Steel piersare made up of several interlocking pipe sections.
 Each section is pushed into the ground, one above the other, until a layer of soil is reached that would be able to support the load.
 Cabling is used to secure the sections together.
 Steel Piers have many different names such as, Underpins, Push Piers, Resistance Piers, Pin Piles, Piles and Mini Piles.
 While the names and types of piers may vary, they all refer to a segmented structural steel piling which is hydraulically advanced to limestone.